adrianh42/order-summary-component/README.md

 I wrote down the semantics of the html first, then classes and all that.
 Next I did the CSS styling with SCSS, using a simple anb short CSS-reset I found on css-tricks.

-I did the github repo part last because I didn't really know how to use it, but now I do.

 ### Built with

 - Semantic HTML5